Sutera Harbour (Sutera Harbor) in Kota Kinabalu City

 How to go to Islands nearby Kota Kinabalu city?

 Kota Kinabalu City (KK) is the gateway to Sabah.
 Some of our islands are only 15 minutes away from KK by boat.
-In KK, there are three boat / ferry terminals that can take you to most Sabah islands at west coast.
+In KK, there are three boat/ferry terminals that can take you to most Sabah islands at west coast.
 However, their services and charges are slightly different to one another.
-All of them opens from 8am to 5pm every day (boat service ends about 4:00pm).
+All of them open from 8 am to 5pm every day (boat service ends about 4:00 pm).

-Jesselton Point is the most popular public ferry terminal at the edge of KK city centre, and it’s packed with local and foreign tourists during weekends.
+Jesselton Point is the most popular public ferry terminal at the edge of KK city centre, but its operation will be moved to DBKK or South Jetty.
+This terminal is packed with local and foreign tourists during weekends.
 If you stay in KK city centre, it is within walking distance.

-Their boat service can start as early as 7:30am in weekends, but the boat only moves after it’s full with passengers (about 10 to 12 people).
-If you go in big group, you can negotiate for discount.
-Their fares are the cheapest so most people use their boat service to visit islands off KK.
+Their boat service can start as early as 7:30 am on weekends, but the boat only departs when it’s full with passengers (approximately 10 to 12 people).
+If you go in a big group, you can negotiate for a discount.
+Their fares are the cheapest, so most people use their boat service to visit islands off KK.

-Pic: after you buy the ticket, you can sit in the hall (toilet is at the left corner).
+Left: After buying the ticket, you can sit in the waiting area.
 They will inform you once the boat is full and ready to depart.
-The waiting time is short if there are many tourists.
+The waiting time is short when there are many tourists.
+Right: The jetty at Jesselton Point.

 Destinations

-Below are a list of islands you can go from Jesselton Point:
+Below is a list of islands you can go to from Jesselton Point:

 Tunku Abdul Rahman Marine Park

-• You can tell them what time to pick you up for return.
-The last boat transfer is around 4pm.
+The following are the ticket prices for the island trip.
+You can tell them what time to pick you up for the return trip.
+The last boat transfer is scheduled for approximately 4 p.m.

-Though their fare is the cheapest, the boatmen ride the speedboat like cowboy, making the trip very bumpy.
-Anyway, it’s only 15 minutes so most people can put up with this.
+Though their fare is the cheapest, the boatmen ride the speedboat like cowboys, making the trip very bumpy.
+Anyway, it’s only 15 minutes, so most people can put up with this.

 Gaya Island

-To go to Gayana Eco Resort or Bunga Raya Resort, you can book the tour at the office of these resort operators in this terminal.
-However, these resorts are private zone, they only allow resort guests to enter, unless you purchase a tour such as lunch package from them.
+To visit Gayana Eco Resort, Bunga Raya Resort, or Gaya Island Resort, you can book their day or overnight tours at the offices of these resort operators in this terminal.
+However, these resorts are private areas and only allow registered guests to enter unless you purchase a tour, such as a day trip package, directly from them.

 Other Islands

-You also can go to the following islands in west coast.
-Most operators will require you to book an island tour in advance, so they would or would not accept walk-in customers.
-Since these islands are far away, they usually use catamaran instead of speedboat.
+You can also go to the following islands on the west coast.
+Most operators will require you to book an island tour in advance, so they will not accept walk-in customers.
+Since these islands are far away, they usually use a catamaran instead of a speedboat.

 1. Mantanani Island